 You’ll need to meet the income requirements so the banks know you can actually afford to pay off the credit card you’re applying for.
 Minimum income requirements generally start at $15,000 annually, and can go up to $100,000 for some of the most prestigious credit cards.

-What you need to apply for one
+What you need to open a credit card

 To apply for a credit card, you’ll generally need to supply the following information: